Understanding how information is structured in Teamwork

 The projects chart gives you a timeline representation of your projects in one place, highlighting each project’s duration as well as any milestones.

-The Gantt chart gives you a timeline view of an individual project.
+The Gantt project planner gives you a timeline view of an individual project.

 Tasks are represented in bar format indicating their duration based on start and end dates.
 Any milestones attached to task lists will also be shown in the Gantt chart.